Granite City Roller Derby: Five Nations Roller Derby Championships

 The league took part in the inaugural British Roller Derby Championships in 2015, qualifying for the Women T3 North tier.
 They lost four of their five games, against Dundee Roller Derby, Sheffield Steel Roller Derby, Liverpool Roller Birds and Furness Firecrackers, but beat Halifax Bruising Banditas.

 The Northern Fights took part in the 2016 competition and placed first in Tier 4 North, having won all three of their games against Spa Town Roller Derby, Blackpool Roller-Coasters and Halifax Bruising Banditas.

 This earned them promotion, and they moved up to Tier 3 North for 2017, ultimately coming first in their section.
 To achieve this, they played Bath Roller Derby, Rebellion Roller Derby, Dolly Rockit Rollers, Furness Firecrackers, Halifax Bruising Banditas, North Wales Roller Derby, Auld Reekie Roller Derby's All-Star Reserves (B) and Spa Town Roller Derby.
 The Fights went on to Tier 3 Playoffs and placed third overall.

-In 2018, they lined up in the Womens T3 Regional tier and won three-quarters of their games, beating Wakey Wheeled Cats, Halifax Bruising Banditas and Hallam Hellcats Roller Derby, and losing to Nottingham Roller Derby.
+In 2018, they lined up in the Women's T3 Regional tier and won three-quarters of their games, beating Wakey Wheeled Cats, Halifax Bruising Banditas and Hallam Hellcats Roller Derby, and losing to Nottingham Roller Derby.

-They were elevated to the Womens T2 National tier in 2019, and lost all their games, defeated by Wirral Roller Derby, Hallam Hellcats Roller Derby, Arcadia Roller Derby and Hulls Angels Roller Derby.
+They were elevated to the Women's T2 National tier in 2019, and lost all their games, defeated by Wirral Roller Derby, Hallam Hellcats Roller Derby, Arcadia Roller Derby and Hulls Angels Roller Derby.

 The competition rebranded in 2021 from the "British Roller Derby Championships" to the Five Nations Roller Derby Championships.

-National Team Representation
+National team representation

 The league contributed two skaters, Carolyn Mackenzie (derby name Clinically Wasted) and Fight Cub (previously of Auld Reekie Roller Girls) to Team Scotland Roller Derby for the inaugural 2011 Roller Derby World Cup.

 For the 2014 Roller Derby World Cup, the pair made a return to the Scottish roster, joined by teammate Jill Simpson (Rock'n Riot).

 Rock'n Riot stayed on for the Team Scotland 2018 Roller Derby World Cup roster, with Jo Mamma by her side.